 Loft Conversion

 For those that have little land to extend on, a popular choice is to have a loft conversion.
-This is a great way to utilise wasted space and incorporate your choices of rooms, such as an additional master bedroom with an ensuite, a study or even a games room.
+This is a great way to make use of wasted space and add a few extra rooms to your home, such as an additional master bedroom with an ensuite, a study or even a games room.
 Real Homes has a fantastic article with inspiration on how you can design your loft conversion, so we highly recommend taking a look if you are considering a loft conversion.

 The great thing about a loft conversion is that you can install stunning skylights to allow ample natural light into your new space.
-You can choose from a wide collection of windows in Harpenden when discussing ideas with our experienced team, so please feel free to give them a call!
+You can choose from our wide collection of windows in Harpenden, so please feel free to give us a call!

 One question that will always be at the forefront of your decision is ‘how much does it cost to extend a house?’, which is why we have pieced together rough estimates of how much it can cost.
 It is also important to note that extension costs vary greatly, especially in terms of location.
 For example, extension costs in London and the South East are considerably higher than anywhere else in the UK.